-- Performance incentives for Group executives and key contributors are also allocated according to climate performance. - The criteria used are: - Reduction of Veolia's scopes 1 and 2 emissions. - Achievement of targets on avoided emissions. - Rate of progress on planned investments to reduce greenhouse gas emissions.
-It is therefore directly impacted by the speed with which the plan to phase out coal by 2030 is implemented.
+ves- Achievement of targets on

+zones. erased emissions.

+- Rate of progress on planned investments

+to reduce greenhouse gas emissions.

+ate It is therefore directly impacted by

+the speed with which the plan to phase

+out coal by 2030 is implemented.